w779431h/edinboro-gitlab-assignment/README.md

 * `--url-type {http,ssh,http-save,ssh-save}`: You can choose to use either `http` or `ssh` for the repository URL.
 The default is `http`.
 To setup `ssh`, see the Gitlab doc on [SSH keys](https://git.uwaterloo.ca/help/ssh/README).
   If you are cloning many repositories, typing in your credentials every time is exhausting.
 You can make `clone.py` remember your credentials using the `-save` versions.
-For `http-save`, your credentials will be saved for 30 minutes in memory with the command:
+For `http-save`, your credentials is saved for 15 minutes in memory with the command:

-  `git config --global credential.helper 'cache --timeout=1800'`
+  `git config --global credential.helper cache`

+  You can clear the cached credentials with: `git config --global --unset-all credential.helper`.
   For `ssh-save`, your passphrase is saved using `ssh-agent` and `ssh-add`.
 * `--token-file TOKEN_FILE`: Access to Gitlab is needed to get all the projects in the group.
 You can find your private token from Gitlab [Account page](https://git.uwaterloo.ca/profile/account).
 By default, you'll